usercourses63/SceneryAddonsDB/memory-bank/progress.md

 - **Scalability**: Architecture designed for future growth and feature expansion

 The deliverable represents a production-ready architectural specification that development teams can immediately implement to create a sophisticated, user-friendly interface for the SceneryAddonsDB API.
+[2025-01-08 18:35:51] - Successfully committed and pushed complete React frontend and backend API updates to remote repository.
+Commit 378c2a4 includes 74 files with 21,054 insertions covering the entire frontend application, memory bank system, and backend API enhancements.